kirklinT/Activity-Tracker/README.md

 Roank - Implementation of use case 2 and one minro use case Sahil - Implementation of use case 1, setup git repository and think of other use cases

+General - Everyone discussed the use cases and requirements on 2018/09/22, and everyone will evaluate each other's work